-Once the GRHC determines that a Housing Choice Voucher recipient is eligible to participate in the program, we issue the family a Homeownership Certificate.
-The family must:
+Once the GRHC determines that a Housing Choice Voucher recipient is eligible to participate in the program, the family must:

 - Complete home ownership classes prior to purchasing a home.
 Classes cover such topics as budgeting and pre-purchase home inspections.

 - Locate a home to purchase.
 The purchase process must comply with HUD and GRHC requirements that are fully explained during the application process.

 - Find a GRHC-approved lender who agrees to finance the home purchase.
 Our staff helps program participants identify potential lenders.

 - Obtain a HUD Housing Quality Standards inspection as well as an independent professional inspection of the home.

 - Enter into a sales contract and finalize the home purchase.

 Once a family has closed on a home purchase, the GRHC sends a predetermined Housing Assistance Payment to the family each month.
 Program participants are responsible for contributing their share of the mortgage payment and making the total monthly payment to their lender.

 Continuing Homeowner Requirements